· ·

 I spent fifteen years at Amazon, digging into data and optimizing digital experiences for performance.
 When I launched my own marketing agency, Black Diamond Marketing Solutions in Reno, Nevada, I applied those same rigorous, data-driven principles to website creation.
 I didn’t want a “pretty” site.
 I needed a machine that generated leads.
 That’s the mindset I bring to every project, and it’s the secret behind WebsiteJockey.com.

 The good news?
 You can make a one-page website or small multi-section site that is clean, modern, and effective using powerful yet simple tools—even with AI to help you build it in minutes.
+I want to walk you through the best hosting and site-building tools, homepage design best practices, and how to choose the right site layout ideas.
+We’ll cover plugins to improve your website’s appearance, tools that show you how to design a web page template, and those smart AI platforms that can design it for you.

 The Fundamental Decision: Purpose Over Polish